xeniaqian94/kdd21-MLVis/README.md

-# Anonymous KDD '21 research paper submission
+# kdd21-Learning-to-Recommend-Visualizations

-Repository for data release for KDD2021 submission "Learning to Recommend Visualizations from Data".
+Data and supplementary materials for the KDD'21 paper "Learning to Recommend Visualizations from Data".

 ### Table of Contents